-These policies and regulations apply to all developments and uses within shoreline jurisdiction whether or not shoreline permits or written letter of exemptions are required.
+These policies and regulations apply to all developments and uses within shoreline jurisdiction, whether or not a shoreline permit or written letter of exemption is required.

-- A. Prohibit the following uses within the shoreline jurisdiction: Agriculture, Forest Practices, and Mining. - B. Shorelines are a limited ecological and economic resource.
+- A. Prohibit agricultural, forest practice uses, and parking as a primary use in the city's shoreline jurisdiction. - B. Shorelines are a limited ecological and economic resource.
 Apply the following priorities in the order presented below when determining allowable uses or resolving use conflicts in shoreline jurisdiction: - 1.
 Reserve appropriate areas for protecting and restoring ecological functions to control pollution and prevent damage to the natural environment and public health; - Reserve shoreline areas for water-dependent and associated water-related uses.
 Mixed-use developments that include water-dependent uses may be allowed when specific conditions are met; - 3.
 Reserve shoreline areas for other water-related and water-enjoyment uses that are compatible with ecological protection and restoration objectives; - 4.
-Locate single-family residential uses where they are appropriate and can be developed without significant impact to ecological functions or displacement of water-dependent uses; and
+Locate single-family residential uses in the Shoreline Residential shoreline environment designation where they can be developed without significant impact to ecological functions or displacement of water-dependent uses; and

-- 5. Limit non-water-oriented uses to those locations where the uses described above are inappropriate or where non-water-oriented uses demonstrably contribute to the objectives of the SMA. - 6.
-Allow parking only as an accessory to a primary use. - C. Locate accessory structures or uses within shoreline jurisdiction, such as parking, service buildings or areas, access roads, utilities, signs, and storage, landward of required shoreline buffers and water-oriented developments or other approved uses. - D. Locate, design, and manage uses and development to minimize impacts through bulk and dimensional regulations, shoreline buffers, and other measures to ensure that the development will not result in a net loss of shoreline ecological functions and in a manner that supports long-term beneficial use of the shoreline and protects and maintains shoreline ecological functions and processes. - E. Develop and enforce regulations for shoreline buffers for the purpose of protecting existing ecological functions, accommodating water-oriented and preferred uses, recognizing existing development patterns, and minimizing the creation of nonconforming uses and developments. - F. Do not permit uses where they would result in a net loss of shoreline ecological functions, adversely affect the quality or extent of habitat for native species, adversely affect other habitat conservation areas, or interfere with navigation or other water-dependent uses. - G. Avoid adverse impacts to the shoreline or, if that is not feasible, minimize to the extent feasible and mitigate unavoidable impacts.
+- 5. Limit non-water-oriented uses to those locations where the uses described above are inappropriate or where non-water-oriented uses demonstrably contribute to the objectives of the SMA. - C. Locate accessory structures or uses within shoreline jurisdiction, such as parking, service buildings or areas, access roads, utilities, signs, and storage, landward of required shoreline buffers and water-oriented developments or other approved uses. - D. Locate, design, and manage uses and development to minimize impacts through bulk and dimensional regulations, shoreline buffers, and other measures to ensure that the development will not result in a net loss of shoreline ecological functions and in a manner that supports long-term beneficial use of the shoreline and protects and maintains shoreline ecological functions and processes. - E. Develop and enforce regulations for shoreline buffers for the purpose of protecting existing ecological functions, accommodating water-oriented and preferred uses, recognizing existing development patterns, and minimizing the creation of nonconforming uses and developments. - F. Do not permit uses where they would result in a net loss of shoreline ecological functions, adversely affect the quality or extent of habitat for native species, adversely affect other habitat conservation areas, or interfere with navigation or other water-dependent uses. - G. Avoid adverse impacts to the shoreline or, if that is not feasible, minimize to the extent feasible and mitigate unavoidable impacts.